duro/generator-clutch/README.md

 This Yeoman generator pack has a number of built in generators for workign inside the Clutch Framework.

+## Install

+Since this module is not in the NPM registry yet, please follow the following steps to get installed:

+1. Clone down the repo

+    `$ git clone git@github.com:duro/generator-clutch.git`

+2. Use NPM link to link it to your global NPM library

+    ```
+    $ cd generator-clutch
+    $ npm link
+    ```

+You should now be able to use all the commands below:

 ## Generators

 ### `yo clutch`